 - Did one party give up his/her career to support the others career aspirations?

-- Did both parties contribute to the purchase of real property?
+- Did both parties contribute to the purchase of any real property?

-- Did one party perform valuable services that the other benefited from?
+- Did one party perform valuable, and often uncompensated, services that the other benefited from?

 - Did the parties work together to create anything of value?